 - Connect the hard drive to another PC.

-- Restart your computer while connecting/disconnecting the device.
+- Restart your computer separately while keeping the device connected and disconnected.

 Change Device’s Transfer Mode

 There are two main device transfer modes for external drives, Programmed Input-Output (PIO) and Direct Memory Access (DMA).
 Your system usually sets the transfer mode for the external device to Ultra DMA by default.
 However, not all computers support this mode.